JonKPowers/horses/readme.md

 * matplotlib
 * python-dateutil

-Finally, the database functions expect to find a mySQL server listening on `localhost`.
+Finally, the database functions expect to find a MySQL server listening on `localhost`.
 It will need to be configured with a user whose username is `codelou` and whose password is `ABCabc123!` If needed, a different username and password can be used by editing both of the following:
 * `DbHandler.__init__()` in `db_functions.py`: `username` and `password` arguments
 * `QueryDb.__init__()` in `aggregation_functions.py`: `username` and `password` arguments

 The user `codelou` will need full permissions on horse-related databases along the lines of `GRANT ALL PRIVILEGES ON horses%.* TO 'codelou'@'localhost'`.
+Be sure to `FLUSH PRIVLEGES` to load reload the permission grant tables after adding permissions for this user.

 ## The Problem

-There isn't really a problem that's being solved here--this goal of project was primarily to clean the data and organize it in a way that it can be used in some future machine learning projects to develop a model that tries to predict outcomes of individual horse races.
-As described in more detail below, the data is pretty wide and needed a lot of TLC to be made suitable for use.
+There isn't really a problem that's being solved here--this goal of project was primarily to clean the data and organize it in a way that it can be used in some future machine learning projects to develop a model that tries to predict the outcome of horse races.

 ... but for purposes of the CL project, I was curious about whether there is any correlation between the temperature during a race and the final time of the race.
 My hypothesis was that races run when it is very hot would be relatively